BA Hons in Journalism and Media Studies (Career-entry)

 FEES, FINANCIAL ASSISTANCE AND INTERNSHIP PROGRAMME

-Through partnerships with Media24, Reuters, Independent Newspapers and The Citizen, we offer up to six scholarships and internship opportunities to facilitate students' entry into the workplace.
+Through partnerships with Media24, Reuters, Independent Newspapers and CNBC, we offer up to eight scholarships and internship opportunities to facilitate students' entry into the workplace.
 Students are invited to apply during the acceptance process.

 Read more about Media24's bursaries and graduate training programme.

-• Complete four compulsory courses – Journ Practice A and B, Journ Studies A and Journ Research (which includes an In-Depth Reporting Project through November).
+• Complete four compulsory courses – Journ Practice A and B, Journ Studies A and Journ Research (which involves an In-Depth Reporting Project through November).

 MID-YEAR COURSES FOR CAREER-ENTRY STUDENTS

-Photojournalism This course targets mid-career journalists who want to learn the technique and language of photography.
+This course targets mid-career journalists who want to learn the techniques and language of photography.
 The course will combine hands-on workshops, reading and discussions.
-Alongside practical work, students will learn how to engage in the issue of representation and its significance in photojournalism.
-Guest photographers will present their work and share their experiences with the students.
-Students will learn not only how to take newsworthy pictures but also how to read and analyze images.
-Weekly seminars and some full-day practical workshops.
+Alongside practical work, students will learn how to engage with the issue of representation and its significance in photojournalism.
+Students will learn not only how to take newsworthy pictures, but also how to read and analyse images.
+Course co-ordinator is TJ Lemon.
+Radio Journalism